Laboratory Safety for Students

 After registering it will take up to six hours to gain access to the Science 1807 and 1808 courses.
 Students can then access them online through Brightspace using their my.mun.ca login ID.

 The courses each consist of a series of presentations followed by a quiz.
 In order to successfully complete the courses, a mark of at least 80 per cent must be achieved on the quizzes.
 Students who do not successfully complete SC 1807 and SC 1808 by the end of the add period in a semester will be de-registered from all their science lab courses requiring it.
 SC 1807 and SC 1808 only need to be completed once during undergraduate studies.

-- The courses are now open for the Winter 2020 semester, and will be available online through the Centre for Innovation in Teaching and Learning (CITL) on Nov.
-20th.
+- The courses will be available for registration for the Spring 2022 semester, and will be available online for completion through the Centre for Innovation in Teaching and Learning (CITL) as of April 1.
+It will close on May 27, 2022.
 Students can log into Brightspace with their my.mun.ca login ID to access the course(s).

 - To be considered successfully completed, a minimum grade of 80 per cent is required for each course.

 Do I have to do SC 1807 or SC 1808?

 If you intend to take a laboratory course for the first time that requires you to work with, or in close proximity to, hazardous materials you must complete SC 1807 and SC 1808.